amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       default is False.
    -  **WeightsOnly**: (Boolean) If True, only quantize weights of the model.
 The default is False.
+   -  **AlignEltwiseQuantType**: (Boolean) If True, quantize weights of the node with the activation quant type if node type in [Mul, Add, Sub, Div, Min, Max] when quant_format is VitisQuantFormat.QDQ and enable_npu_cnn is False and enable_npu_transformer is False.
+The default is False.
+   -  **UseGPTQ**: (Boolean) If True, GPTQ algorithm will be applied to the model.
+The default is False.
+   -  **GPTQParams**: (Dictionary) A parameter used to specify the settings for GPTQ.

+      -  **Bits**: (int) The quantization bits used in GPTQ.
+The default is 8.
+      -  **BlockSize**: (int) The block size in GPTQ determines how many columns of weights will be quantized for one update.
+The default is 128.
+      -  **GroupSize**: (int) The group size in GPTQ determines how many columns of weights share one set of scale and zero-point.
+The default is -1.
+      -  **PercDamp**: (int) Percent of the average Hessian diagonal to use for dampening.
+The default is 0.01.
+      -  **ActOrder**: (Boolean) Determine whether to re-order Hessian matrix according the values of diag.
+The default is False.
+      -  **PerChannel**: (Boolean) Determine whether perform per-channel quantization in GPTQ.
+The default is False.
+      -  **MSE**: (Boolean) Determine whether to use MSE method to do data calibration in GPTQ.
+The default is False.
+   -  **UseMatMulNBits**: (Boolean) If True, only quantize weights with nbits for MatMul of the model.
+The default is False.
+   -  **MatMulNBitsParams**: (Dictionary) A parameter used to specify the settings for MatMulNBits Quantizer.

+      -  **Algorithm**: (str) The algorithm in MatMulNBits Quantization determines which algorithm ("DEFAULT", "GPTQ") to be used to quantize weights.
+The default is "DEFAULT".
+      -  **GroupSize**: (int) The block size in MatMulNBits Quantization determines how many weights share a scale.
+The default is 128.
+      -  **Symmetric**: (Boolean) If True, symmetrize quantization for weights.
+The default is True.
+      -  **Bits**: (int) The target bits to quantize.
+Only 4b quantization is supported for inference, additional bits support is planned.
+      -  **AccuracyLevel**: (int) The quantization level of input, can be: 0(unset), 1(fp32), 2(fp16), 3(bf16), or 4(int8).
+The default is 0.

 Table 7.
 Quantize Types can be selected for different Quantize Formats